 - Trigger campaigns send specific emails when customers take a certain action.
 They are designed to encourage them to purchase.

 These email marketing best practices are meant to help you boost customer lifetime value.
-Although, you are free to invent your ways to reach your subscribers!
+Although, you are free to invent ways to reach your subscribers!
 Surely, you can share them with us.

 Creating good emails